gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieves a list of all available product categories.
-Also filter the categories by department.
+Use this API to list all the categories.
+You can also filter the categories by department.

 *Returned Response:*